20 Feb 2025

 The way you communicate and present your findings will depend on the audience and the purpose of your analysis.
 However, there are some general tips that you can follow:

-Be clear and concise.
-Your audience should be able to understand your findings without having to read through a lot of jargon.
+Be clear and concise: Your audience should be able to understand your findings without having to read through a lot of jargon.

-Use visuals to help you communicate your findings.
-This could include creating charts, graphs, or diagrams.
+Use visuals to help you communicate your findings: This could include creating charts, graphs, or diagrams.

-Be specific.
-Don't just say that your competitors are doing better than you are.
+Be specific: Don't just say that your competitors are doing better than you are.
 Explain why they’re doing better and how you can improve.

-Be actionable.
-Your findings should lead to specific changes that you can make to your product or service.
+Be actionable: Your findings should lead to specific changes that you can make to your product or service.

 When providing actionable recommendations, Claire Jencks, Director of Content at Serotonin.io, recommends that you "take into account your organization's goals, resources, and capabilities while providing a timeline for implementation".

-Check out our UX research guide for our top tips on creating and presenting your research findings.
+Read our UX research guide for our top tips on creating and presenting your research findings.

-Step 9: Act
+Step 9: Act on findings

 The final step is to apply the findings and insights to your product or service.